tmpfs/prism/README.md

 ### Extended Style Properties

-As a convenience the `extendedProperties` allow for rapidly mocking layouts with a variety of convenient shortcuts for common style properties.
+Extended properties allow for rapidly mocking layouts with a variety of convenient shortcuts for common style properties.
 Enable the `extendedProperties` option to use these properties.

 Some extended properties require a component *opt-in* using `styleOptions` for the style to be applied, for example to receive the `color` property: